johnwayodi/johnwayodi/README.md

 ---

 ### 🚀 About Me
-- 👨‍💻 I’m a Software Engineer passionate about building innovative applications.
+- 👨‍💻 I like to build things.

 ---